Tips / Sunday March 1, 2026

 The USA was the most targeted market for ransomware attacks, getting nearly half (49.8%) of them.
 Business services and retail drew the short stick, getting 287 and 178 successful attacks, respectively.

 This may sound like a sci-fi scenario, but quantum computing and disruptions are real.
 The entire concept of quantum computing is way too complicated to explain in a few sentences.
 Still, in a nutshell, quantum computers use quantum bits.
 Unlike the classical computer, they are not simply 0s and 1s but can exist in multiple states simultaneously.
-This allows quantum computers to perform numerous calculations at the same time.
+This allows quantum computers to perform numerous calculations simultaneously.

 Naturally, this poses a significant threat, as quantum computing can make current encryption standards obsolete.
 By using quantum computers, hackers can easily decipher and steal personal data and security keys within seconds.